Love Letters (1945 film)

-The film was nominated for four Academy Awards, including a Best Actress in a Leading Role for Jones.
+The film was nominated for four Academy Awards, including a Best Actress in a Leading Role nomination for Jones.

 Plot

 Alan Quinton, an American soldier in Italy during World War II, has been writing letters for his friend, Roger Morland, a man who admits he "never had any standards, manners or taste."
 Alan has never met Victoria Remington, but regards her as a "pin-up girl of the spirit," to whom he can express feelings he has never expressed in person.
-He realizes that Victoria has fallen in love with the letters and is concerned that she will be disappointed by the real Roger.
-However, Roger abruptly leaves for paratrooper training in England.
+He realizes that Victoria has fallen in love with the letters and is concerned that she will be disappointed by the real Roger, who abruptly leaves for paratrooper training in England (and to see Victoria when on leave) after Alan tells him this.

 Alan is subsequently injured on the Italian front and finds out that Roger is dead.
 He is having trouble readjusting to civilian life and spending time with his fiancée, Helen Wentworth.
-He decides to live for a while at his aunt's farm in Essex.
-In London, his brother takes him to a party at which he meets Dilly Carson and Singleton.
-He drunkenly tells them the story about falling in love with a woman he's never met, and Dilly realizes he is referring to Roger and Victoria.
+He decides to live at his aunt's farm in Essex.
+In London, his brother takes him to a party at which he meets Dilly Carson and a woman who introduces herself as Singleton.
+He drunkenly tells them the story of the letters and falling in love with a woman he's never met, and Dilly realizes he is referring to Victoria.
 She tells Alan that a murder was committed and the letters were somehow involved.

 Alan and his fiancée realize they aren't in love and part amicably before he moves to the farm.
-While in Essex, Alan visits Longreach — the road to which he addressed all the letters — and finds out that Victoria died over a year ago.
-He also learns that Roger was murdered by his wife, and Alan feels guilty for ever writing those letters.
-Back in London, Dilly informs him that Singleton is suffering from amnesia and is actually the real Victoria.
-She begs him not to tell Singleton that he was the one who wrote the letters because Victoria fell in love with Roger through the letters and married him solely based on them.
+While in Essex, Alan sees a sign for Longreach — the address of the farm where he sent all the letters — and visits the house, where he is told that Victoria died over a year ago.
+He also learns that Roger was murdered by his wife, and Alan feels guilty for ever writing the letters.
+Back in London, Dilly informs him that Singleton is suffering from amnesia and is actually Victoria.
+She begs him not to tell Singleton that he wrote the letters because Victoria fell in love with Roger through the letters and married him based on them.